luke-h1/airbnb-clone/README.md

 ### Running backend Migrations
 * The backend contains 2 commands which are responsible for dealing with migrations.
 * The first one is responsible for generating a migration based on changes made to the `entities` folder. `typeorm migration:generate -n <NAME>`.
-* The second one is responsible for running generate migrations. `typeorm migration:run`
+* The second one is responsible for running the generated migrations. `typeorm migration:run`

 ### Deployment